The Basics: Overview

 Talk with your doctor or nurse about which screening tests are right for you.

-Use the MyHealthfinder tool to get personalized preventive services recommendations.
-Print out the list and take it with you to your next doctor’s appointment.
+Use the MyHealthfinder tool to get personalized recommendations for preventive services.
+Print out the list of recommendations and take it with you to your next doctor’s appointment.

 Gather your family’s medical history.

 Talk to your relatives to find out if any diseases run in your family.
 Use this family health history tool to keep track of what you learn.
-Share this information with your doctor.
+Then share this information with your doctor.

 Make a list of questions to ask your doctor.